Encryptoid/Empyrion-ToolbarTemplate/README.md

 This mod allows you to save a template of your toolbar, and then load that template from items in your inventory.
 (Most useful when you die and pick up your stuff)

-The "entry point" for the is ToolbarTemplate.cs
+The "entry point" for the code is ToolbarTemplate.cs

 The following commands are made available, to be typed in the Server tab: